beejjorgensen/bgipc/src/bgipc_part_0100_boilerplate.md

 it---you'll be able to figure it out.
 I make the assumption, however, that you have a fair smattering of C programming experience.

-As with <ulink url="&bgneturl;">Beej's Guide to Network Programming Using Internet Sockets</ulink>, these documents are meant to springboard the aforementioned user into the realm of IPC by delivering a concise overview of various IPC techniques.
+As with [flbg[Beej's Guide to Network Programming Using Internet Sockets|bgnet]], these documents are meant to springboard the aforementioned user into the realm of IPC by delivering a concise overview of various IPC techniques.
 This is not the definitive set of documents that cover this subject, by any means.
 Like I said, it is designed to simply give you a foothold in this, the exciting world of